What Is Costochondritis?

 - repeated coughing (as can happen with some infections)

 The main symptoms of costochondritis are pain and soreness in the chest.
-A sharp pain is usually felt on the left side of the breastbone, but it's possible to feel it on both sides of the chest.
-The pain can get worse when a child takes deep breaths, coughs, moves the upper body or presses on the affected area.
-It may decrease a little when a child stops moving or takes shallower breaths, but in general it won't go away entirely.
+A sharp pain is usually felt on the left side of the breastbone, but can be on both sides.

-Although a heart attack is rarely the cause of chest pain in kids, it helps to know how costochondritis pain differs from heart attack pain:
+A heart attack is rarely the cause of chest pain in young people.
+Still, it helps to know how costochondritis pain differs from heart attack pain:

 - Heart attack pain is usually more widespread and felt in other body parts, like the arms and neck.
 It also feels as if it's coming from under the breastbone.